A blog by Martin Erasmuson.

 * Introduction of new things or methods

 Anyone who has been involved in successful start-up projects can tell you how many times they failed before they eventually succeeded.
 One of my favourites is that of Norm Larson, inventor of the water-displacing lubricant WD-40.
-WD-40 literally stands for “Water Displacement – 40th Formula (Attempt)”.
-It took Larson and his team 40 attempts to get the formula right (though they might have considered a snappier name).
+WD-40 literally stands for “Water Displacement – 40th Formula”.
+It took Larson and his team 40 attempts to get the formula 'right' (though they might have considered a snappier name).

 Innovation relies on trial and error, individual and collective intuition, a willingness to have a go and; most importantly, a willingness and acceptance that you’ll get some stuff wrong.
-Sir Ken Robinson points out: “Getting things wrong is not the same as being innovative but if you are not prepared to be wrong; you’ll never come up with anything original.”
+In his book 'The Element', Sir Ken Robinson points out: “Getting things wrong is not the same as being innovative, but if you are not prepared to be wrong; you’ll never come up with anything original.”

-How do organisations cultivate a culture where staff have ‘permission’ to innovate in a controlled or at least directed fashion?
+How does an organisation cultivate a culture where staff have ‘permission’ to experiment, innovation by design?
 I think it has something to do with starvation, insight and desire.